dschniepp/sealit/README.md

 ## Limitations and scope

-`sealit` is an alternative cli to `kubeseal` with is part of Bitnami's [_Sealed Secrets_](https://github.com/bitnami-labs/sealed-secrets).
+`sealit` is an alternative cli to `kubeseal` which is part of Bitnami's [_Sealed Secrets_](https://github.com/bitnami-labs/sealed-secrets).
-Therefore `sealit` requires the _Sealed Secret_ controller already installed on the cluster, this can be done via the [helm chart](https://github.com/helm/charts/tree/master/stable/sealed-secrets).
+Therefore __sealit__ requires the _Sealed Secret_ controller already installed on the cluster, this can be done via the [helm chart](https://github.com/helm/charts/tree/master/stable/sealed-secrets).
 The crypto part as well as the sealing principles are from _Sealed Secrets_.

 ## Development